datopian/playbook/git/README.md

 Using Git is essential for everyone working with code -- and even if you don't knowing some Git will be valuable as it is also used for some content management including many of our websites.

 This howto is short and primarily consists of pointers to good materials elsewhere.
 In particular, **[Pro Git][pro] is both a great introduction and a detailed guide to Git and is available online for free**.
-If you are are new to Git we strongly recommend checking it out.
+If you are new to Git we strongly recommend checking it out.

 [pro]: https://git-scm.com/book/en/v2/